ESCelestia/Star-Wars-Map-in-Endless-Sky/README.md

 become a massive and unbearable chore that takes about an hour even with 1,000 fuel processors and a JD, yes I have done that before and I am still salty that I didn't just add the map outfit in the first place.

+Because the current map does not have any inhabited systems, a very...potent ship will be required to navigate the galaxy.
+Included is a save file that has a ship that will be able to navigate the galaxy with relative ease.
+Note that it does not have a JD.
+This is because the map is not designed with a JD in mind.
+The map was designed with the Star Wars trade routes in mind, and thus funnels players to the trade routes rather than allowing them to roam freely as a JD would allow for.

 * The Rutilicus system is not present so that it is still possible to access the Omnis plugin galaxy if you have the Omnis plugin installed.